avijra/rhods-finetunning-demo/README.md

 ```

 ### P.S. this   job am only running for "max_steps=10" only for demo purposes, in real world scenarios consider running for maximum steps so that your loss < 0.5

+# Inferencing
+## Try the notebook llamainfer_demo.ipynb to demo the model Inferencing.